What is a Florida Quitclaim Deed?

 How to Write & File a Quitclaim Deed in Florida

-Step 2: On the top left, enter the name and address of the seller (grantor).
-Underneath that, list the name and address where the deed will be sent after it is processed.
+Leave the space at the top blank for use by the county recorder’s office.
+Below this space, write the name and address of the person preparing the deed.
+Then, enter the name and address of the person to whom the deed will be mailed after it is processed.
 This is typically the buyer (grantee).

-Step 7: Sign the document, with the grantor signing in the presence of a notary.
+The grantor and grantee must sign the document, with the grantor signing in the presence of a notary.
 The grantor must also print their name and add their address.
 All witnesses must sign and print their names and include their addresses.
+The template has a section for the notary on the last page.